Emmanuel Somto: Career

 Somto developed a passion for modelling after high school while working at a guest house in Port Harcourt.
 He was recruited into a Dhabry modelling agency in 2012.
 He passed the audition for Glo ultimate model Nigeria, but he was not among the winners.

 He later contested for Mr Tourism Nigeria in 2013, but he was unable to continue with the pageant after he was robbed by hoodlums a few days to the grand finale.

 In 2016, he won Mr Teen Nigeria, beating twenty other delegates from various states to win the title.
 As Mr Teen Nigeria, Somto donated food, clothes and other items to 2,164 prison inmates of the federal prisons in Owerri.

 In 2016, Somto moved into acting and he featured in two Nollywood movies, Sparking Stone and Child of Mercy.

 He went on to represent Nigeria at Mister Model International in Thailand in 2019 where he finished as the African Continental Champion.
 In a bid to encourage young Igbo entrepreneurs making waves in the diaspora, Ohanaeze Ndigbo Mekong River, Thailand, hosted Somto in Bangkok, to celebrate his achievements at the pageant.

 In 2020, he became the face of Oppo Mobile Nigeria in the male category beating 2,500 other contestants.
 This also landed him a deal to star as cover for Genevieve Magazine.

 In 2021, Somto represented Nigeria at the Mr Global pageant in Thailand where he became the first Nigerian to make top seventeen at the pageant.
 He also received the Mr Popularity Award at the competition.

 He established Misters of Nigeria in 2021, which holds franchise to four international competitions and has produced three champions so far.

 Awards and nominations

 Somto is a recipient of many awards, including Male Model of the Year at the 2016 Nigeria Heritage Icons Award, and Pageant King of the Year at the 2018 Nigeria Achiever's Awards.

 Personal life

-During an 2020 interview with the Daily Post, Somto professed his love for Nollywood actress Genevieve Nnaji.
+During a 2020 interview with the Daily Post, Somto professed his love for Nollywood actress Genevieve Nnaji.
 He stated that he would like to marry the actress despite the age difference between them.